francisuadm/chrome/Winget.md

 ```

-### If you getting error with winget command like this
+> ### If you getting error with winget command like this
 ````
-"This operation is disabled by Group Policy: Enable Windows Package Manager"
+This operation is disabled by Group Policy: Enable Windows Package Manager
 ````
 > > > #### Please use the command above to fix it!